-The Eastern Pilbara Region is significantly upgraded with Haoma's latest discovery of a large number of 'flat' gold nuggets (Figure 11) and 'fine' gold (Figure 12) collected from the conglomerate outcrop area 'C2' (Figure 8 to 10) located in Comet Mine tenements near Marble Bar.
+The Eastern Pilbara Region's exploration potential is significantly upgraded with Haoma's latest discovery of a large number of 'flat' gold nuggets (Figure 11) and 'fine' gold (Figure 12) collected from the conglomerate outcrop area 'C2' (Figure 8 to 10) located in Comet Mine tenements near Marble Bar.

 Haoma is being advised by Professor Peter Scales, Department of Chemical Engineering, University of Melbourne.
-(Reference C)
+(Reference C) who has examined the gold nuggets recovered on Haoma's tenements.